Key Takeaways:

 Charlottesville, Virginia

-University of Virginia is the third member of the Virginia Sea Grant College Program to make our list of the best Sea Grant universities.
+The University of Virginia is the third member of the Virginia Sea Grant College Program to make our list of the best Sea Grant universities.
 The university participates in many of the same research programs described in the profiles for George Mason University and the College of William & Mary.
-Virginia students interested in marine science careers can major in Biology, the department of which offers several courses relating to the ocean.
+Virginia students interested in marine science careers can major in Biology, a department that offers several courses related to the ocean.
 Virginia also offers a Marine Biology/Coral Reef Ecology course that takes place each May in the Bahamas.
 Besides the University of Virginia, the Virginia Sea Grant College Program consortium consists of the College of William & Mary, Old Dominion University, Virginia Tech, Virginia Commonwealth University, and George Mason University.

 University of Washington